kentan-official/kentan/README.md

       |- for-your-model.ts
 ```

-## Have a look inside

-### Plan

-> It is recommended to put all plans you create in a own directory.
-> This makes your test data easy to discover.
+## Plans are strictly typed

 To define a plan make use of the base class `Plan`.
 Then you need to implement a constructor.
-You will see that a super call is needed.
-This ensures that you pass some default data baseed on your model.
+As mentioned before you have to make a super call to pass some default values based on your model.

 > **No worries** the constructor is typed meaning that you get informed if you pass an invalid object.